Creatomate/creatomate-node/README.md

 ## Issues & Comments

-Feel free to contact us if you encounter any issues with the library or Creatomate API.
+Feel free to contact us if you encounter any issues with the library or Creatomate API at [support@creatomate.com](mailto:support@creatomate.com).

 ## License

 The Creatomate JavaScript Library is licensed under the MIT license.
-Please refer to the [LICENSE](https://github.com/ActiveCampaign/postmark.js/blob/main/LICENSE) for more information.
+Please refer to the [LICENSE](https://github.com/Creatomate/creatomate-node/blob/main/LICENSE) for more information.